Codecademy/docs/content/plotly/concepts/express/terms/histogram/histogram.md

 CatalogContent:
   - 'learn-python-3'
   - 'paths/computer-science'
+  - 'paths/data-science'
+  - 'paths/data-science-foundations'
 ---

-In Plotly, the **`.histogram()`** method as a part of the `plotly.express` interface, is used to make a accumulated bar chart where each stocked data is counted and represented.
-This method offers several  functions like sum, average, count, and more, which can be used to visualize data on categorical and date axes or linear axes.
+In Plotly, the **`.histogram()`** method as a part of the `plotly.express` interface, is used to make a graphical representation of data as an accumulated bar chart where, each stocked data is counted and represented.
+This method offers several functions like sum, average, count and more, which can be used to visualize data on categorical and date axes or linear axes.

 ## Syntax